 On a macro level, smart workplace technology is designed to improve overall employee productivity and aid in the growth of the business.
 However more specifically, workplace technology can help the day-to-day life of employees, which affects individual and organisational performance.

-On the other hand, research has shown the various outcome of moving to a digital workplace – some have found the productivity has been improved, some have found it more difficult to stay connected and productive.
+On the other hand, research has shown the various outcome of moving to a digital workplace – some have found that productivity has been improved, and some have found it more difficult to stay connected and productive.
 The important question is:

 1. An employee experience strategy